How to render a brick wall

 - All 20kg bags of cement products require 2 people to lift them safely.
 Always follow safe lifting procedures to avoid injury.
 You will need a friend to help you handle the 20kg bags and they can assist you in mixing the render and keeping the surface to be coated moist.

-How to use Render It™ Multisurface one part render to cover a brick or block wall
+How to render a brick wall

 Step 1: Preparing the surface